sritchie73/NetRep/vignettes/NetRep.md

 necessarily mean that all edges in the permuted module were 0: it can also mean that all edges are present and have identical weights.
 To distinguish between these cases you should check whether the `avg.weight` is also 0.

+The following code snippet shows how to identify these entries in the null distribution, replace them with zeros, and recalculate the permutation test
+P-values:

 ```r